justdoit0823/notes/python/docs/what-is-the-difference-between-local-variable-cell-variable-and-free-variable.md

 Variable layout
 ---------------

-In the CPython implementation, the local variables are layout as the following,
+In the CPython implementation, the local variables are allocated as the following,

   * local variables